Acupuncture Pregnancy, Preparation for Labour and Post Birth Recovery

 - Breech births

-In addition, pre-birth acupuncture can enhance the prospects of an efficient labour.
+Also, pre-birth acupuncture can enhance the prospects of efficient labour.
 Treatments should occur in the final weeks of pregnancy, usually from 37 weeks until delivery.
 This prepares the women for childbirth.
 It is an ideal method to help women prepare themselves to have the most efficient labour possible.

-Feedback suggests that pre-birth acupuncture offers a range of positive effects that go beyond reducing the time spent in labour.
+Feedback suggests that pre-birth acupuncture offers a range of positive effects beyond reducing the time spent in labour.
 As a result, midwives are reporting a reduced rated of medical intervention.

 Improved Pain Levels During Labour

 Furthermore, self-help acupressure techniques used by a women’s support partner can make a significant difference.
 Pain levels experienced during labour can improve.

 The Postnatal Period

 Moreover, there are also real benefits in the use of acupuncture during the postnatal period.
 It helps to aid the overall recovery.
-In addition, it supports the many issues that can arise after the birth helps get the body back into balance.
+Besides, it supports the many issues that can arise after birth helps get the body back into balance.

 ‘Mother warming’ is a treatment provided around day four or five post-birth.
 This includes the use of moxa (a warming herb) on the abdomen.

 Finally, for more information about Pregnancy and Acupuncture, please call or leave a message via our Contact us page.